 For anyone unfamiliar with Paradox Sports, it is a 501(c) 3 non-profit based in Boulder, Colo.
 There mission states that they seek “to recognize and foster an individual’s potential and strength, defying the assumption that people with a physical disability can’t lead a life of excellence.”
 The organization provides inspiration, opportunities and specialized adaptive equipment so that the physically disabled can be active participants in human-powered outdoor sports.

 In pre-course materials all participants were asked to come to the course with the “beginner’s mind.”

 This was not your ordinary CWI course.
-First, participants included two amputees; one below the elbow, the other below the knee, a paraplegic, an Iraq War veteran dealing with PTSD, and two able-bodied individuals (although one of them kept reminding us that he is mentally challenged.)
+First, participants included two amputees; one below the elbow, the other below the knee, a paraplegic, an Iraq War veteran dealing with PTSD, and two individuals who do not have a disability.
 Second, they were all very experienced and talented climbers.
 Overall, not the typical demographic for a CWI course.

 So this is where the paradox of the “beginner’s mind” comes in.
 All these guys had solid technical skills; they are experts.
 Most already had some experience teaching climbing.
 Their challenge was to let go of the familiar, to take a step back and see the possibilities.
 Not always an easy task making the transition from highly skilled recreational climbers to professional climbing instructors.

 The need for the beginner’s mind was not limited to the “students.”
 The instructors were also challenged to see the possibilities.
 Their pressing question was, would or could the body follow where the mind takes it?
 The thought of training physically challenged individuals to meet the standard required for an AMGA certification is a nice one, but was it possible?